George Harrison: Final studio album and singles: 2002–2004

 Harrison's final studio album, Brainwashed (2002), was released posthumously after it was completed by his son Dhani and Jeff Lynne.
-A quotation from the Bhagavad Gita is included in the album's liner notes: "There never was a time when you or I did not exist.
+A quotation from the Bhagavad Gita is included in the liner notes: "There never was a time when you or I did not exist.
 Nor will there be any future when we shall cease to be."
-A media-only single, "Stuck Inside a Cloud", which Leng describes as "a uniquely candid reaction to illness and mortality", achieved number 27 on Billboards Adult Contemporary chart.
-The single "Any Road", released in May 2003, peaked at number 37 on the UK Singles Chart.
-"Marwa Blues" went on to receive the 2004 Grammy Award for Best Pop Instrumental Performance, while "Any Road" was nominated for Best Male Pop Vocal Performance.
+A media-only single, "Stuck Inside a Cloud", which Leng describes as "a uniquely candid reaction to illness and mortality", reached number 27 on Billboards Adult Contemporary chart.
+The single "Any Road", released in May 2003, reached number 37 on the UK singles chart.
+"Marwa Blues" received the 2004 Grammy Award for Best Pop Instrumental Performance, while "Any Road" was nominated for Best Male Pop Vocal Performance.